 This chapter contains general rules for grant issuance and performance, and applies to projects pursuant to, and consistent with, chapter 90.94 RCW, to:

-(1) Protect and enhance streamflows.
+(1) Protect and restore streamflows.
 (2) Improve watershed functions that benefit instream fish and wildlife resources.
 (3) Offset permit-exempt domestic well impacts.
 (4) Investigate project feasibility or collect data as part of a qualifying project.
-(5) Provide access to new water supplies.requirements.
+This is not one of the primary funding requirements.
+It’s a bit misleading to call this out separately from other actions included in Sec.
+208 of ESSB 6091/90.94.070.

 173-566-030 – Definitions.

 Definitions provided here only apply to this chapter.

-“Consumptive use” means that portion of withdrawn groundwater that is lost from the water source, rather than returned through a septic system or other means.
+“Consumptive use” means that portion of withdrawn groundwater that is lost from the water source.
+Onsite sewer systems often do not return water to the same source or site.
+For example, water from a source well completed in a deeper aquifer below semi-confined layers may not be returned to that same aquifer or water-bearing zone.
+Instead it is returned to a more shallow soil layer that is evaporated or discharges to a wetland overlying till; or even to another basin where topographic divides do not coincide with groundwater divides; like in the Covington uplands in south King County.
+It is best to keep the definition simple so it does not get misconstrued.

-“Watershed” means a water resource inventory area as established in chapter 173-500 WAC
+“”WRIA means a water resource inventory area as established in chapter 173-500 WAC It is too confusion to use a well-established hydrologic noun with a specific meaning to apply to an acronym.
+It is best to be simple and clear.